 “The evidence is piling up that I am being treated differently on Twitter than people on the political Left and I don’t like that because I enjoy the Twitter platform.
 I enjoy the engagement.
 I enjoy the candor,” Gaetz told TheDCNF on Wednesday.

 “I would think that having won my election with 69 percent of the vote to serve in the Congress that the marketplace of ideas could accommodate my views,” the congressman continued.

 “I am contemplating a complaint with the FEC, because if my political opponents have better access to the Twitter platform than I do, that’s no different than a private company giving my political opponents access to a billboard or television time or radio time.
 That wouldn’t be equal,” he said.

 “So I believe that Twitter may have illegally donated to the campaigns of my opponents by prejudicing against my content.”

 Twitter’s acknowledgement that the actions and words of a Twitter users’ followers can result in the not shadow ban shadow ban will inherently affect those on the right far more than those on the left.
-The reason is simple: leftists are far more likely to ban someone over political disagreements.
+The reason is simple: leftists are far more likely to block/report someone over political disagreements.